Term 3, 2021

 For $38/month, or roughly $1.25 a day, you can make a direct and profound difference in a child’s life.
 Your sponsorship ensures that your sponsored child receives an excellent Christian education, nutritious food, medical care, and the opportunity to hear the life-changing message of Jesus Christ.

 Hope Transforms: A Success Story

-- Pray for God’s protection and good health for our students and staff especially during this pandemic.
+- Praying for good health for our students and staff members in light of the covid pandemic.

 Stay In the Know!